santiagxf/trunkbased-mlops/docs/quickstart-devops.md

 Open the file `.azure-pipelines/variables.group.yml` and review the values of the following variables.
 Save the changes in this file and commit the changes to the repo.

-- SERVICECONNECTION: It is the name of the service connection you created in the previous step.
+- `SERVICECONNECTION`: It is the name of the service connection you created in the previous step.
-- WORKSPACENAME: The name of the Azure Machine Learning workspace you want to use.
+- `WORKSPACENAME`: The name of the Azure Machine Learning workspace you want to use.
-- RESOURCEGROUPNAME: The name of the resource group where the resources are located.
+- `RESOURCEGROUPNAME`: The name of the resource group where the resources are located.
-- STORAGEACCOUNTNAME: The name of the storage account where you want datasets to be placed.
+- `STORAGEACCOUNTNAME`: The name of the storage account where you want datasets to be placed.
 This datastorage account has to have a container named `trusted` and be configured as a data source in Azure Machine Learning with the name `trusted`.

 The following variables are also present, but are specific to the project you are working on.

-- env: Name of the environment.
+- `env`: Name of the environment.
 By default its `dev` reffering to `development`.
 Possible values can be `qa`, `stg` and `prd`.
-- modelName: The name of the model you are building.
+- `modelName`: The name of the model you are building.
-- description: Description of the model you are building.
+- `description`: Description of the model you are building.
-- condaEnvName: Name of the environment that the model uses for training.
+- `condaEnvName`: Name of the environment that the model uses for training.
 This environment should match any of the environments that are available under the folder `environments`.

 ## Configure secrets